Note: This post may contain affiliate links! Check our disclaimer if you need more info!

-For reference, the United States currently lists over 70 countries with a level 2 travel advisory.
+For perspective, the United States currently lists over 70 countries with a level 2 travel advisory.
 The extensive list includes super popular tourist destinations like Italy, Spain, Costa Rica, Belgium, and even the United Kingdom.
-We never felt unsafe during our spring break in Spain nor our spring break in Italy.
-In fact, we never thought to check for travel advisories before visiting those places.
+We never felt unsafe during our spring break in Spain or our spring break in Italy.
+In fact, we never even thought to check for travel advisories before visiting those places.
 If those places are not questioned, we should not need to ask “Is Cabo San Lucas safe?”.

 So why is Los Cabos safe?

 Its close proximity to the United States means that for the majority of the year, it has a steady stream of American tourists.
 The government [and the locals] are heavily invested in keeping it that way to help support the local economy.

 Most of the business in the area is driven by visitors that stay at the resorts, patronize their restaurants, and purchase local wares from the stores.
 As such, they are usually agreeable with very little risk.

 Also, as of 2023, there is no political upheaval or unrest in that area of Mexico.

 If you choose to stay in a resort, your resort will come with its own security as well.
 Guests are usually provided with a wristband identifying them as guests of the property.
 Those without a band are questioned by resort security.
 That same security personnel also usually roam the property for anything that might be out of place.
 If you stay at a smaller property like Paradisus Los Cabos, the staff will recognize your face [some will even remember your name] and will watch out for you.